doctordick/DrDick/CONTRIBUTING.md

     ```bash
     $ git add myNewClass.js
     ```
+NOTE: The Dr. Dick development team will review all merge conflict resolution and reserve the right to reject any merge conflict resolution that is deemed unsatisfactory.

 1. After fixing conflicts, use `git add FILENAME` to update the index with the resolved files.
 When all conflicts are resolved, continue the rebase